Nothing exists in a vacuum, people.

 And because of this simple, and completely valid logic, people love to talk about how amazing HIIT is, particularly for fat loss.

-It’s too bad life isn’t ever as simple as logic.
+But life isn’t ever as simple as that.

 Trainees using high-intensity conditioning for fat loss also tend to train with high intensity in other areas.
 If a fat loss client is doing intense metabolic resistance training 3-4 days a week wants to speed the process a bit, tossing in HIIT is usually the first impulse…but just as often the wrong move.